Jaslavie/Jaslavie/README.md

 * awarded $68k to build an emergency response platform using ai agents to offload nonemergency calls.
 * co-authored a 244 research paper for a lunar terrain rover mission concept, under a NASA research program.
 * won 15 out of 17 hackathons, including grand prize at the largest ai hackathon in the world.
+* organized the largest design hackathon in the U.S. two times.
 <!--
 ## Tech Stack: ##
 ![Figma](https://img.shields.io/badge/Figma-F24E1E?logo=figma&logoColor=FFF&style=for-the-badge)